Human Trafficking in California: Complete Prevention Guide

 • The top venue for labor trafficking was domestic work – 34

-According to the nonprofit CAST, Los Angeles is a top point of entry into the US for victims of slavery and trafficking.
+According to the nonprofit CAST, Los Angeles is a top point of entry into the United States for victims of slavery and trafficking.
 The sheer immensity of the city, in combination with its diverse communities, makes it easier to hide and move victims, keeping both potential survivors and traffickers out of the law’s reach.

 According to the 100 Most Populous Cities Report from the Human Trafficking Hotline (12/7/2007 – 12/31/2016), Los Angeles ranked in the second position with a total number of 884 cases.